jrsimeon11/Full_Stack_Nano/project_LinuxServer/README.md

   sudo ufw allow 123/tcp
   sudo ufw enable
 </code></pre>
-<p>Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.
-Review this video for details!
+<p>When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.
+So add Port 2200 after Port 22.
 When you change the SSH port, the Lightsail instance will no longer be accessible through the web app 'Connect using SSH' button.
 The button assumes the default port is being used.
-There are instructions on the same page for connecting from your terminal to the instance.
-Connect using those instructions and then follow the rest of the steps.</p>
+There are instructions on the same page for connecting from your terminal to the instance.</p>
 </li>
 </ul>
 </li>